charliebudd/tool-pose-annotation-gui/README.md

 python annotate.py --image-glob images/*.png --visualise-only
 ```

 The images are found using the glob pattern provided with the `--image-glob` argument while the `--visualise-only` can be used to prevent accidently editing when reviewing annotations.
-The `Left Arrow` and `Right Arrow` keys scrolls through the images. `Left Click` starts a new pose annotation or places a keypoint if one has begun. `Right Click` places an estimated point and then allows a point to be placed along the edge to this new estimated point. `Middle Click` ends the current pose annotation.
+The `Left Arrow` and `Right Arrow` keys scrolls through the images and the `Scroll Wheel` can be used to zoom out from the image to allow point placement outside the image. `Left Click` starts a new pose annotation or places a keypoint if one has begun. `Right Click` places an estimated point and then allows a point to be placed along the edge to this new estimated point. `Middle Click` ends the current pose annotation.
 Finally `Backspace` can be used to delete the last image annotation.
 When you are finsihed annotating, the `Esc` key quits the application.